-- ☐ What does the institution perceive as its strengths and challenges based, for example, on internal planning and evaluation? - How has the institution responded to earlier WASC recommendations? - ☐ How does the institution demonstrate its contribution to the public good? - ☐ What are the institution's current priorities and plans?

-- ☐ How did the institution prepare for this review?
+- What does the institution perceive as its strengths and challenges based, for example, on internal planning and evaluation? - □ How has the institution responded to earlier WSCUC recommendations? - □ How does the institution demonstrate its contribution to the public good? - □ What are the institution's current priorities and plans? - How did the institution prepare for this review?
 Who was involved?
 What was the process?
-How did this work connect with existing priorities and projects? - ☐ What theme(s), if any, will be discussed and where in the report do they appear? - ☐ Has the institution provided any additional guidance that will help readers follow the organization of the report?
+How did this work connect with existing priorities and projects?

+- □ What theme(s), if any, will be discussed and where in the report do they appear? - Has the institution provided any additional guidance that will help readers follow the organization of the report?
-2: Compliance with Standards: Self-review Under the Standards; the Compliance Checklist

-Federal law requires every institution coming under review for reaffirmation of accreditation to demonstrate that it is in substantial compliance with the Standards and CFRs of the accrediting association.
+2: Compliance with Standards: Review under the WSCUC Standards and Compliance with Federal Requirements; Inventory of Educational ance with the Standards and CFRs of the accrediting association.
 In addition, the Commission requires that the institution have in place policies and procedures considered essential for sound academic practice.